Gdańsk Street, Bydgoszcz: Franz Kreski Tenement at 9

 Franz Kreski was born on 1 October 1844, in Malbork, from a carter father.
-After a divorce, he moved to Bydgoszcz and married on 29 October 1878, Emma née Redmann, from Białe Błota.
+After a divorce, he moved to Bydgoszcz and married on 29 October 1878, Emma Redmann, from Białe Błota.
 The couple had five children.

 In 1868, Franz opened there a store, selling plethora of items, from tobacco and haberdashery to revolvers through porcelain and lamps.
 At the beginning of the 20th century, his warehouse of home furnishings and kitchen equipment occupied about 2,000 sqm.
 In February 1919, Franz Kreski handed over the company to his sons Waldemar, Robert and Franz.
 The family business operated until World War II, but slowly came to an end in January 1945.

 In 1905, Emil Warmiński opened his medical practice there, one of the first businesses to display a Polish language plaque at the time of Prussian occupation.

 The building also housed the photography workshop of Joop Theodor, one of the largest in the city.
-Theodor also had studios also in Gdańsk and Toruń, running his own firm (Theodor Joop & Company).
+Theodor also had studios in Gdańsk and Toruń, running his own firm (Theodor Joop & Company).
 This workshop was later used by the photographer Lorenzo Basilius.

 From 1909 until the end of the 1930s, "Centrala Optyczna", an optical shop run by Mr Zakaszewski was installed here, together with a fur shop in the 1920s.
 In 1945, the backyard of the tenement housed "Dekora", an art studio.

 The building is adorned with two niched statues on the first level of the facade representing feminine allegories of Trade and Industry.